techtoys/SSD7317Z/README.md

 <img src="./Images/How_px_mapped2_SRAM.png" width=80%>

-The penalty of this approach is a larger SRAM usage but it only 1.5KB out of 64KB SRAM in our target MCU that we still can afford it.
+The penalty of this approach is a larger SRAM usage but it is only 1.5KB out of 64KB SRAM in our target MCU that we still can afford it.
 A more advanced approach is to port the library to some modern graphical frameworks.
 Examples are [TouchGFX](https://www.st.com/content/st_com/en/stm32-graphic-user-interface.html) and [LVGL](https://lvgl.io/) and both of them need a frame buffer too.

 ## LCD Image Converter